Medieval Timing Technique

 10 years · Day: 0 to 10 · Night: 44 to 54

 Identity, vitality, visibility.
-A Sun chapter asks what you want to be known for and gives you the confidence to pursue it.
-For children born by day, it shapes the core personality before anything else lands.
+A Sun chapter asks what you want to be known for and can bring public or self-defining themes forward.
+For children born by day, it describes the first major period of life.

 Venus